Logical groups (entities ensemble association)

 • View the current logical group association, if any

-• Associate this entity into an existing logical group
+• Associate this entity to an existing logical group

 Logical groups management via the REST API and the trackme command